Samsung/tizen-docs/docs/application/native/guides/applications/component-based-app.md

     }
     ```

-3. Send action event to another application:
+3. Send an action event to another application:

     Actions are declared in the manifest files.
 To send a proper action, you must set app-control values according to the manifest file app-control specification.
 In this example, the app-control will be set for the **dial-for-excel** action:
     ```